List of alien races in DC Comics: W

-Wagnorians

 Warworlders

 When Warworld was destroyed upon its invasion of Earth with Brainiac, its inhabitants called the Warworlders went to Metropolis.
 To activate the remaining war machines, they went underground and took control of Metropolis's sewer system.

 Warzoons

-The Warzoons are a very warlike race that created Warworld.
+The Warzoons are a warlike race that created Warworld.
 They all died off mysteriously.

 Winathians

 The Winathians come from the ancient Earth colony Winath.
-Their representatives are Lightning Lad and his twin sister Lightning Lass of the Legion of Super-Heroes and their brother Lightning Lord who all gained their abilities from the lightning beasts of Korbal.
+Their representatives are Lightning Lad and his twin sister Lightning Lass of the Legion of Super-Heroes and their brother Lightning Lord who all gained their abilities after being attacked by the Lightning Beasts of Korbal.

 Wingors

 The Wingors are a race of winged gorillas from the planet Illoral which was conquered by Thanagar.

 X

 Xan

 The Xan are living electromagnetic beings.
 They thrived in the earliest eras of Krypton.

 Xanadorans

 The Xanadorans are a humanoid race and home to Star Sapphires member Dela Pharon.
-Recently she has looked more alien, with darker skin and a more alien-like complexion.

 Xanthuans

+The Xanthuans are a humanoid species originating from the planet Xanthu.
+Legion of Super-Heroes members Thom Kallor, Kid Quantum, and Monstress are Xanthuans.